 Then in 1325, Muhammad-bin-Tughluq succeeded the Delhi throne and brought the Tughlaq dynasty to a whole new plane of success and prosperity.

-It was the year of 1714 when the Mughal Emperor, Farrukhsiyar had appointed Asaf Jah I to be the Viceroy of the Deccan region.
+It was the year 1714 when the Mughal Emperor, Farrukhsiyar had appointed Asaf Jah I to be the Viceroy of the Deccan region.
 And then in 1724, Asaf Jah I defeated Mubariz Khan for the purpose of establishing his autonomy over the Deccan Suba.
 There were also many subsequent rulers who ruled after him starting the chain of the much-known Asaf Jahi Dynasty.
 And then Asaf Jah II reigned from 1762 to the year 1803.

 Famously known as the City of Nizams, Hyderabad is all about exploring the amazing historical charm of mosques, old roads, and chaotic bazaars.
 Hyderabad is located at a distance of 1,558, 712, 1,504, 569 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Hyderabad by the following means of transportation.

-As per the data of 2019, this airport was considered as the sixth busiest airport in terms of overall passenger traffic in India.
+As per the data of 2019, this airport was considered the sixth busiest airport in terms of overall passenger traffic in India.

 Many airlines operate to and fro Hyderabad connecting many other Indian cities.

-By Train.
 Hyderabad has three main railway stations namely Hyderabad Railway Station, Secunderabad Railway Station, and Kachiguda Railway Station.
 All of these train stations connect various Indian cities in a fairly good manner.

 Depending upon your location, you decide to deboard at one of these stations.